-In Bio&ChemTeach, one middle or high school science teacher is partnered with two to four volunteers from UCSF.
-The teams meet for the first time at the Bio&ChemTeach orientation (usually in January) where we describe the program’s expectations, share tips for a successful partnership, and provide time for teams to schedule lessons and begin planning.
-Between January and April, each team co-plans and co-teaches a minimum of four lessons in two classes.
-The estimated time commitment is 20 hours total (including the planning meetings and classroom time).
+The Bio&Chem Teach program brings together one middle or high school science teacher and two to four scientist volunteers from UCSF.
+Bio&Chem Teach teams meet for the first time at a program orientation where everyone learns more about the program’s expectation, SEP shares tips for a successful partnership, and lesson planning begins.
+Between January and May, each team co-plans, co-teaches and debriefs a minimum of four lessons to two of the teacher’s class periods.
+The estimated time commitment is 20 hours and includes the orientation, subsequent planning meetings, and classroom time.

-Your teacher partners are a great resource for your team!
+Your teacher partners are also a great resource for your team!
 They can provide guidance about many aspects of teaching, such as the age-appropriateness and accessibility of the lessons, strategies to engage students, and classroom and materials management.
 After a lesson, teachers can provide constructive feedback and help facilitate reflection about the lesson.

-Bio&ChemTeach has proven to be a rewarding experience for scientist volunteers.
+Bio&Chem Teach has proven to be a rewarding experience for scientist volunteers.
 Among the many outcomes for scientist volunteers, past participants report that they have learned to explain science concepts more simply through the partnership program (90%) and that they have gained insight into the profession of K-12 teaching (95%).
 In addition, UCSF volunteers consistently note that the partnership experience strengthens their teaching abilities: volunteers report that they are more comfortable teaching science (88%) and that they have improved their ability to plan hands-on science lessons (88%).
-Furthermore, past participants report that they intend to use the teaching strategies they have learned through their involvement in Bio&ChemTeach if they teach undergraduate or professional students in the future (81%).
+Furthermore, past participants report that they intend to use the teaching strategies they have learned through their involvement in Bio&Chem Teach if they teach undergraduate or professional students in the future (81%).

 I’m interested – how do I sign up?